safe, innovative, profound

 ● Current substance use disorder (excluding nicotine or caffeine)

-● History of psychosis, schizophrenia, active mania or bipolar
+● History of psychosis, schizophrenia, or active mania

 ● History of dissociation